Trendead/HolyPokemon/README.md

 # HolyC Pokemon Red

-This repo contains a TempleOS targeted Game Boy emulator path focused on running real Pokemon Red.
+This repo contains a TempleOS targeted Game Boy emulator path focused on running Pokemon Red.
 ## Quick Start

 1. Clone this repo and `cd` into it.